cthoens/Archie/README.md

 - Elevators

 # Note on Assets
 I modelled the geometry of the levels myself using Sketchup and created the climbing animation in Maya.
 Most of the other assets come from the Unity Asset Store (mostly the [Standard Assets for Unity](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2017-3-32351) package).
-Those assets are not part of this repo, but reside in their own private subrepo.
+Those assets are not part of this repo, but reside in their own private subrepo for licensing reasons.